uakp98/Projects-JS-PHP--Basic-advance-Materials-for-training-/README.md

 # Projects-JS-PHP--Basic-advance-Materials-for-training-
-Here are some Basic to advance projects which are build with Javascript and PHP
+Here are some projects of Basic to advanced level which are build with Javascript and PHP.
+(Materials for Training)